Do You Know These 50 Fun Facts About Paris France?

 Knowing this crazy fact about Paris could save you some trouble!
 Under French Law, art installations are copyrighted for the artist's lifetime plus 20 years.
 The tower's copyright has expired, so daytime images can be used for any purpose.

 At night, it's a different story.
 The tower's light installation is still protected under copyright.
 So, if you take and share a nighttime picture of the Eiffel Tower, you could be subject to copyright violations.

 Luckily, the La Tour Eiffel website states that the law won't be enforced as long as your photos were not taken for commercial purposes.

-Another of the many cool facts about Paris, France and the Eiffel Tower is that when the structure needs painting, it’s done by hand with 60 tons of paint.
+Another of the many cool facts about Paris, France, and the Eiffel Tower is that when the structure needs painting, it’s done by hand with 60 tons of paint.
 The tower has been painted 19 times since construction, an average of once every seven years.

 The colors used have varied too.
-It’s gone from reddish-brown to chestnut, and even yellow!
+It’s gone from reddish-brown to chestnut and even yellow!
 Since the 1960s, “Eiffel Tower Brown” has been used.

 Just before the liberation of Paris in August 1944, Hitler ordered the destruction of the Eiffel Tower.
 Hitler wanted important landmarks destroyed, including the Eiffel Tower, and bombs to be placed at transport hubs.
-He then demanded General Dietrich von Choltitz detonate the bombs, leaving Paris in ruins.
+He then demanded that General Dietrich von Choltitz detonate the bombs, leaving Paris in ruins.